dsp/dsp.github.io/content/posts/2024-01-16-communicate-state/index.md

 ShowWordCount: true
 ShowRssButtonInSectionTermList: true
 UseHugoToc: true
+cover:
+    image: "cover.png"
+    alt: "A person reading a book in a library.
+In front of them is a mechanical apperatus"
+    relative: true
 ---

 A few years back, I was invited to a set of executive reviews of